China's Xi warns of 'Cold War-era' tensions in Asia-Pacific

 China on Wednesday said it had reached an understanding with the United States at a summit in Glasgow on climate change, a key area on which the Biden administration sees the potential for cooperation.

-Xi did not mention the deal with the US directly but said "all of us can embark on a path of green, low-carbon sustainable development".
+Xi did not mention the US deal directly but said "all of us can embark on a path of green, low-carbon sustainable development".

 "Together, we can usher in a future of green development," he said.